Top Plastic Surgeon Schools in the United States

 1. Harvard University in Cambridge, MA

-Harvard University, one of the oldest postsecondary schools in the nation, tied with Princeton as the best national university in the U.S. News & World Report rankings for 2012.
 The university offers a residency program in plastic surgery, during which residents rotate among five teaching hospitals.
 In tandem with education and research activities, students complete clinical experiences in reconstructive, craniofacial and oncologic surgery.
 Clinical training in cleft, aesthetic and breast surgery is also provided, along with practice in microsurgical techniques.
+The plastic surgery program at Harvard yields two tracks: an Advanced Program; and an Integrated Plastic Surgery/General Surgery Program.

 2. Yale University in New Haven, CT

-As of 2012, the Princeton Review listed Yale University as one of the best 376 colleges in the U.S. Yale University's School of Medicine, which celebrated its 200th anniversary in 2011, offers a 6-year residency program in plastic surgery.
+Yale University's School of Medicine offers a 6-year residency program in plastic surgery.
 Once admitted, students learn how to perform oncologic and cosmetic surgery and treat burns, microvascular issues and head traumas.
 Students also have the opportunity to research hard and soft tissue growth and repair, hand surgery and telemedicine.

 3. Stanford University in Stanford, CA

-In 2012, U.S. News & World Report ranked Stanford University the fifth-best national university in the country.
-The Stanford School of Medicine offers a residency program in plastic and reconstructive surgery that, as of 2012, required clinical training and a research or international service component.
-In general, the program takes over seven years to complete.
+The Stanford School of Medicine offers a residency program in plastic and reconstructive surgery that requires clinical training and a research or international service component.
+In general, the program takes over five years to complete.
 Once enrolled, students receive training in microsurgery, hand surgery and craniofacial surgery, among other related areas.

 |Dartmouth College||Offers 6-year combined general and plastic surgery residency, as well as a 3-year plastic surgery residency||Hanover, NH|